 Water-based cleansers or second-step cleansers are probably the cleansers most people picture when facial cleansers are mentioned.
 A cream that lathers into thick bubbles with water — my teenage self had so much fun applying it, thinking it was doing wonders for my skin.

-But this sudsy nature has earned water-based cleansers a somewhat controversial reputation.
+But this bubbly nature has earned water-based cleansers a somewhat controversial reputation.
 The agents that turn your cream into foam are also responsible for stripping away moisture from your skin.
-Luckily, the skincare market has addressed this issue with new formulations that are still as effective, but gentler on the delicate skin.
+Luckily, the skincare market has addressed this issue with new formulations that are still as effective but gentler on delicate skin.

 You can learn more about double cleansing in our Guide to Double Cleansing.
 I highly recommend checking out that post if you’re at the beginning of your skincare journey.
 I recommend you check out my other post on Korean Skincare Routine – The Ultimate Step-by-Step Guide if you’re unsure what products to start.
 Also, if you’re interested in Korean skincare ingredients, look here.

-pH: The Most Important Thing To Consider When Buying A Water-Based Cleanser
+pH: Essential to Consider When Buying a Water-Based Cleanser

 I’ve often emphasized the importance of using a low-pH cleanser.
 That’s because one of the biggest skincare mistakes I’ve made was using a harsh cleanser that disrupted my moisture barrier and stripped my skin of its natural defenses.
 The pH of your second cleanser is essential regardless of your skin type.
 However, I think it’s essential for people with oily and acne-prone skin.